jrbart/checkpoint/README.md

 }}
 ```

-Checks that always pass are good, but not as fun as checks that send Alerts
+Checks that always pass are good, but not as fun as checks that send Notify

 ```
 mutation {
   createCheck(
-    service: "red",
+    probe: "red",
     args: "blech",
     contact: "bob",
     description: "global fail")